IbraTech04/subly/README.md

-# YouTube SRT Injector
+# Subly

-Simple Chromme(ium) extension to inject SRT subtitles into YouTube videos.
+A simple Chrome(ium) extension to inject your own SRT subtitles into YouTube videos!

-Ever wanted to use your own subtitles on YouTube Videos?
-Frustated by the lack of subtitles on a video?
-This extension is for you!

-While still in development, this extension allows you to inject your own SRT subtitles (both from a file or from a URL) into YouTube videos.
-The Subtitles use the Native YouTube Subtitle UI, so they'll look and feel like original subtitles.
+Ever wanted to add your own subtitles to a YouTube video, or frustrated by missing captions?
+This extension lets you easily inject SRT subtitles—either from a file or a URL—directly into YouTube videos.
+Subtitles are displayed using YouTube’s native subtitle UI for a seamless experience.

+## Features

+- Inject SRT subtitles from a file or URL
+- Customizable subtitle appearance (With Chrome-sync between devices)
+- Works on any YouTube video

+## Installation - Stable

+_Chrome web store coming soon~_

-## Installation
+## Installation - Dev

-1. Clone this repository
+1. Clone this repository.
-2. Open Chrome/Edge/Whatever and go to `<browser>://extensions/`.
-For instance, in Edge it's `edge://extensions/`
+2. Open your browser and navigate to the extensions page (e.g., `chrome://extensions/` or `edge://extensions/`).
-3. Enable Developer Mode
+3. Enable Developer Mode.
-4. Click on "Load Unpacked" and select the folder where you cloned this repository
+4. Click "Load Unpacked" and select the cloned repository folder.
-5. You're done!

-At some point I intend on publishing this extension to the Chrome Web Store, but for now this is the only way to install it.
+5. The extension is now installed!

 ## Usage

-This extension works regardless of whether you enable the native YouTube subtitles or not, but works best if you keep them disabled.
-To use it, simply navigate to a YouTube Video, open the extension popup, and either paste the URL of the SRT file or upload it.
-Then toggle the switch to enable the subtitles.
-The subtitles will be injected into the video and will be displayed as if they were native subtitles!

-## Known Issues
-Several.
-This is still in development, and the posted version is a very early PoC.
-Here are some known issues:

-- This extension may hijack the native YouTube subtitles.
-This is not consistent and I'm trying to figure out why
-- The Subttiles don't always mimic the native YouTube Subtitles.
-This is also under investigation, and very inconsistent
-- Massive lack of error checking.
-If you do something wrong, the extension will likely crash
-- The extension is not very user friendly.
-I'm working on that
-- The extension currently only supports SRT Files.
-In the future, I'd like to support other formats
-- I havent finalized the icons and UI.
-I'm working on that
-- Probably lots of other stuff that I'm not aware of.
-If you find something wrong, please open an issue!\

-At some point, I intend on rewriting this PoC into something actually usable.
-But this is *good enough* for now.
+1. Open any YouTube video.
+2. Click the extension icon to open the popup.
+3. Upload an SRT file or paste a URL to your SRT file.
+4. Toggle the switch to enable subtitles.

+Your subtitles will appear as if they were native to YouTube.
+For best results, disable YouTube’s built-in subtitles!